Forest of Dean Central Railway

 DFMU&PR in black, surviving railways in grey, rivers blue, land green.

-The next scheme of note to propose running up the valley from Awre was the Dean Forest, Monmouth, Usk and Pontypool Railway - a lengthy, good quality cross-country route which was placed before Parliament in 1845 and promptly rejected.
+The next scheme of note to propose running up the valley from Awre was the Dean Forest, Monmouth, Usk and Pontypool Railway - a lengthy, good quality cross-country route which was placed before Parliament in 1853 and (as far as the Dean Forest elements were concerned) promptly rejected.
 Its aim was to carry iron (and, to a lesser extent, coal) from the Forest to the ironworks at Merthyr Tydfil; other railways would complete the route west of Pontypool.
 It avoided all the tricky coastal bits of South Wales Railway (past Purton and below Chepstow); they were replaced by a tunnel at Howbeech, lengthy banks up to Coleford and a few nasty bends (none of which really concerned promoters armed with reasonably powerful 50mph locomotives).
 Unfortunately, like its predecessors, it also involved competing with the Severn and Wye.

-After a pause the western half returned as the Coleford, Monmouth, Usk and Pontypool Railway, which shut up the Severn and Wye and allowed the plan to proceed; the easy bit of the route, between Monmouth and Pontypool, was completed in 1857.
+The western and easy half of the DFMU&PR proceeded as the Coleford, Monmouth, Usk and Pontypool Railway, which shut up the Severn and Wye and allowed the plan to proceed; the line between Monmouth and Pontypool was completed in 1857.
 The Coleford extension was completed to a rather lower quality by the GWR in 1883, while the Severn and Wye upgraded their tramway to provide a similarly tortuous route to Coleford from the Severn and Wye mainline at Parkend.
-Beyond Parkend, the 1845 scheme proposed a tunnel to pass under a hill to Howbeech, from where the mainline was to continue to Awre, with a branch from Howbeech to Foxes Bridge.
+Beyond Parkend, the 1853 scheme proposed a tunnel to pass under a hill to Howbeech, from where the mainline was to continue to Awre, with a branch from Howbeech to Foxes Bridge.

 In due course some local businessmen realised that this valley was not going to get a link provided by outsiders any time soon, so they adopted the section of the scheme which proposed to link Awre with Foxes Bridge and made it the fourth and last railway company to open shop in the Forest.
 Early financial problems delayed construction, led to the contractor being paid in worthless bits of pink paper which the railway described as its shares and prompted a decision to leave the last 1½ miles up to Foxes Bridge for completion later.
 Linking Awre Junction with New Fancy Colliery via Blakeney, the new railway was completed at the same time as the Severn and Wye Railway was converted from a tramroad into a proper railway and began to gain from the increase in profits.
 Its decision to build a new mineral loop, creating a lasso around the centre of the forest, had much the same effect as a lasso when it opened in 1872, pulling all traffic from collieries such as New Fancy towards its port and junction in Lydney.
 Alas, the new railway never stood a chance.
 Its pleas to the mighty Great Western Railway to buy or bail it out largely fell on deaf (and broke) ears; by the late 1870s it couldn't afford to print its own accounts and the Great Western was working it on the basis that it was there, so they might as well and might eventually get some money back sometime.